cyberphor/deathlab/README.md

 ## Death Lab
-Death Lab is a Detection Engineering and Threat Hunting (DEATH) platform.
+Detection Engineering and Threat Hunting (DEATH) Lab is a platform for developing security-related rules and queries.

 ### Getting Started
 **Local Deployment**